Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 This page is very much a work in progress.
 Strike that.
 This page is a mess! 🙂

-Reminder: There are open spoilers from all of GRRM’s work, including the released TWOW chapters and other previews, throughout this entire site.
+Reminder: There are open spoilers from all of GRRM’s work, including the released TWOW chapters, Fire & Blood, the World of Ice and Fire, Dunk & Egg, and other previews, throughout this entire site.

 - Jon is the Sun’s son.
 He acting as a King-father.